Cray-HPE/docs-csm/008-CSM-VALIDATION.md

 # CSM Install Validation & Health Checks
 This page lists available CSM install and health checks that can be executed to validate the CSM install.
-They can be run anytime after the install has completed.
+They can be run anytime after the install has run to completion, but not before.

+Examples of when you may wish to run them are:
+* after install.sh completes
+* before and after NCN reboots
+* after the system is brought back up
+* any time there is unexpected behavior observed
+* in order to provide relevant information to support tickets

 ## CMS